redwoodjs/redwood/docs/docs/auth/supertokens.md

 # Environment variables

-The environment variables have to be added either to your project's `.env` file (when running in development environment), or to the environment variables of your hosting provider (where running in production).
+The environment variables have to be added either to your project's `.env` file (when running in development environment), or to the environment variables of your hosting provider (when running in production).

 ## Base setup